 The following are a few web sites to help determine your latitude/longitude coordinates:

-Most of these sites will give your latitude and longitude coordinates in decimal degrees.
-Don't know how to convert decimal degrees?
+Many of these sites will give your latitude and longitude coordinates in decimal degrees.
+This web page uses hours/minutes/seconds.
+Don't know how to convert decimal degrees to hours/minutes/seconds?
 No problem!
 Just click here to change this configuration form to handle decimal degrees.
 You should then be able to [Ctrl]-[C] copy and [Ctrl]-[V] paste the decimal latitude and longitude figures into this form.

 Note: This configuration form shows your current latitude/longitude.
 You can also see your location by hovering the mouse cursor over the date/time text box.